langfod/skyrimnet-tts/README.md

-Windows setup meant for use with SkyrimNet either locally (or local secondary PC) install of coqui-ai-TTS using the "Zonos" endpoint.
+Windows setup meant for use with SkyrimNet either locally (or local secondary PC) install using coqui-ai-TTS using either the "XTTS" or "Zonos" endpoints.
 - should support Blackwell cards
 - model files in `models` folder
-- latents in `latents` folder by language type
+- latents in `latents_pt` folder by language type (no json support)
+- wav files in speakers/[language] will be converted once on startup
 - output files saved in `output_temp` folder under process timestamp folders
+- default server is at http://localhost:7860
+- Gradio UI is available there also.

 Based on [coqui-ai-TTS](https://github.com/idiap/coqui-ai-TTS)